SECTION: Index E - Purchasing

 Revenue Generating Contracts

 - All contractual transactions for which revenues will be generated for the University and/or any originating unit must comply with requirements set forth in this policy.
-University units are authorized to arrange for contractual opportunities that generate revenue if the transaction is directly related to furthering the University’s educational, research, extension, public service, or campus support functions;
+Departments are authorized to arrange for contractual opportunities that generate revenue if the transaction is directly related to furthering the University’s educational, research, extension, public service, or campus support functions;

 - Revenue agreements may require consultation with the UH Office of Tax Compliance and/or System Office of Contract Administration;